Aurora Mardiganian: Ravished Armenia (Auction of Souls)

-Mardiganian was referred to in the press as the Joan of Arc of Armenia, describing her role as the spokesperson for the victims of the horrors that were then taking place in Turkey and the catalyst for the humanist movement in America.
-In the 1920s Mardiganian married and lived in Los Angeles until her death on February 6, 1994, aged 93.
+Mardiganian was referred to in the press as the Armenian Joan of Arc, describing her role as the spokesperson for the victims of the horrors that were then taking place in Turkey and the catalyst for the humanist movement in America.
+Mardiganian married in the 1920s and lived in Los Angeles until her death on February 6, 1994, aged 93.
+She lived long enough to see an independent Armenia, having declared independence from the Soviet Union three years earlier.

 The animated film Aurora's Sunrise about her life premiered in June 2022.
-It also includes scenes of the film Auction of Souls and it was Armenias entry to the Academy Awards for 2023.
+It also includes scenes of the film Auction of Souls and it was Armenia's entry to the Academy Awards for 2023.

-Aurora prize
+Legacy

-In honor of Aurora Mardiganian the Aurora Prize was established by 100 LIVES.
-The Aurora prize is the vision of Vartan Gregorian, Noubar Afeyan, and Ruben Vardanian.
+The Aurora Prize for Awakening Humanity is named in honor of Aurora Mardiganian.

-The Aurora Prize for Awakening Humanity is a humanitarian award founded on behalf of the survivors of the Armenian genocide and in gratitude to their saviors.
-The prize is awarded in Yerevan, Armenia, to an individual whose actions have – at their personal peril – had an exceptional impact on preserving human life and advancing humanitarian causes.
+A statue was unveiled in Yerevan on September 30, 2024.